St Patrick's Day

 Massacre

 The St Patrick's Day Massacre is an informal hill-climbing ride that began in 2013.
-To date we've raised over $140,000 for various causes including art and kindergarten programs, and Burrito Project SF.
-This year we are hoping to raise $10,000 for both the SF-Marin Food Bank and UNICEF's Children in Ukraine campaign.
+To date we've raised over $160,000 for various causes including children and homelessness.
+This year we are raising money for the Palestine Children's Relief Fund, Nova Ukraine's Children in Ukraine and SF-Marin Food Bank.
+All money raised goes directly to the charities.
+Please consider a donation, no matter how small.

 The Massacre leaves across from Saints Peter and Paul church (666 Filbert St.) in North Beach.
 You have exactly 3 hours to complete as many Hawks as you can.
-The ride ends at precisely 10:30AM.
+The ride ends on top of Hawk Hill at precisely 10:30AM.
 The individuals with the most climbs (female and male) get their name on the trophy.
-You can also receive the official Friend of the Massacre medal by completing 9 Hawks (female) or 11 Hawk (male).
+You can also become a Friend of the Massacre and receive a medal by completing 9 Hawks (female) or 11 Hawks (male).
+There are also other age-based prizes too.

-Note that this is a casual ride.
-You participate at your own risk.
+Note this is a casual ride (not an official event), you participate at your own risk.
 Obey all rules of the road.
-We're here to have fun and raise money for some worthy causes, if you are a dangerous or overly competitive cyclist this is probably not the ride for you!
+We're here to have fun and raise money for some worthy causes, if you are a dangerous or overly competitive cyclist this is not for you.

 Records